komar41/Twitter-Sentiment-Analysis---2012-US-Election/README.md

 # Twitter Sentiment Analysis US 2012 Election
 The primary goal of this project is to classify sentiments expressed in tweets regarding the 2012 US election into **positive** and **negative** classes. **Sentiment analysis**, also known as opinion mining, is the process of determining and categorizing the emotions or opinions conveyed in a piece of text.

-#### Exploratory Data Analysis
+#### Data Wrangling

-**Data pre-processing**: First, we clean the tweets!
+First, we clean the tweets!
 Lowercasing, removing URLs and usernames, punctuation and numbers.
 ```
 def dataClean(tweets_raw):
     cleanTweets = []